scality/RestBlockDriver/README.md

 Destruction of an existing volume
 ---------------------------------

-Destroy a volume means that this volume will not be accessible after operation.
+Destroy a volume, is different than deletion; it means that this volume will no longer be accessible after this operation.
-To destroy a volume, it must give the driver the REST resource to remove from storage as the following example shows:
+To destroy a volume, give the driver the REST resource to remove from storage as the following example shows:

   # echo "http://<ip>[:port]/<path_and_filename>" > /sys/class/dewb/destroy